 September 3, 2020

 Set gill nets – 900′ maximum length, 5″ minimum mesh size

 Drift gill nets – 1,800′ maximum length, 5″ minimum mesh size

 Beach seines – 900′ maximum length, 3″ minimum and 4″ maximum mesh size

-Beginning: 12:00 noon, Sunday, September 16, 2012.
+Beginning: 12:00 noon, Sunday, September 13, 2020.

-12:00 noon, Saturday, October 27, 2012.
+Ending: 12:00 noon, Saturday, October 24, 2020.

+The waters within a 1000′ radius of the mouth of Minter Creek (including Minter Bay), marked off by the 6 red buoys set by the Medicine Creek Tribes, is closed to all fishing.
+Burley Lagoon (those waters north of the State Highway 302 bridge and causeway) is closed to all fishing.
 Lay Inlet (those waters east of the access bridge on the south side of Raft Island and east of a line on the north side of Raft Island running from the westernmost large dock on Raft Island (below the large white house with the multi-terraced yard) northerly to the multi-platform stairway at the east end of the rock bulkhead) is closed to all fishing.